scala-thera/thera/README.md

 open http://localhost:8888  # open the site in browser thera stop  # stop the Docker container
 ```

+For a more advanced example, see [sources](https://github.com/anatoliykmetyuk/anatoliykmetyuk.github.io) of [my blog](https://akmetiuk.com).

 ## Usage
 Thera consists of two components: the command-line application and the Scala library.
 The CLI provides a convenient way to build sites with minimal setup.
 The library provides template processing capabilities.